ebreton/uptimerobot-proxy/docs/INSTALL.md

 - `E2EMONITORING_SERVICE`: the identifier of the service monitored
 - `E2EMONITORING_URL`: the URL where to forward the alerts to

+If you wish to persit data, also set

+- `STORAGE_TYPE` to 'models.storage'

 ### `make vars`

 Once you have set up your `.env` file, you may activate your virtual environment, and control what values will be used with